Large-scale inference with block structure: Introduction

+This \textit{sparse signal model} (or the closely related \textit{sparse heterogenous mixture model} where $m \sim {\rm Bin}(n,n^{-\beta})$) has been investigated by \cite{Ingster97,ingster1998minimax,IngsterSuslina,donoho2004higher,tony2011optimal}.
+The extension to the case of dependent observations was investigated in \cite{delaigle2009higher,hall2010innovated,zhong2013tests}.
+In a related context, \cite{IngsterPouetTsy} consider the problem of classifying a high-dimensional vector from (\ref{HM}) as null or alternative, based on a training sample of several i.i.d. vectors from the alternative, and they derive a sharp classification boundary and classifiers attaining this boundary. \cite{VerzelenAC} consider the setting where one observes several i.i.d. copies of a high-dimensional vector from a mixture of two Gaussians, assuming that the difference vector of the two Gaussian means is sparse.
+They consider the problems of testing whether the difference in mean is zero and estimating which coordinates of the difference are non-zero, and they derive minimax lower bounds and propose a number of methods which attain these bounds.

-It turns out that there is a threshold effect for the likelihood ratio test for this model.
+In the testing problem for model (\ref{HM}) it turns out that there is a threshold effect for the likelihood ratio test.
 In the sparse regime where $\frac{1}{2}<\beta\le1$, one calibrates $\mu=\mu(n)=\sqrt{2r\log n}$, where $0<r\le1$.
-By \cite{ingster1998minimax,donoho2004higher}, the\emph{ detection boundary }is defined as: \be \rho^{*}(\beta)= \ee If $ \frac{\beta}{1-\alpha}>\frac{1}{2}$), then both HC and sHC are in sparse regime.
-Compared to sHC, the detection boundary for HC is increased by a factor of $\sqrt{n^{\alp}}$.
-Unless $\alpha=0$ (i.e. the length of the block is 1), the loss of power of HC is significant.
+By \cite{Ingster97,ingster1998minimax,donoho2004higher}, the\emph{ detection boundary }is defined as: \be \rho^{*}(\beta)= \ee If $r>\rho^{*}(\beta)$, then $H_{0}$ and $H_{1}$ separate asymptotically, i.e. the elevated mean can be detected with asymptotic probability one, while if $r<\rho^{*}(\beta)$, then $H_{0}$ and $H_{1}$ merge asymptotically, i.e. it is impossible to detect the elevated mean with power larger than the significance level.
+Unfortunately, the likelihood ratio test requires a precise specification of $r$ and $\beta$, so one would like to have a method which is adaptive to the unknown $r$ and $\beta$ and perform as well as the likelihood ratio test.